Do want to know how much it REALLY costs to build a website? It’s one of the first questions we get from people starting their website.

 There are different website builders you can use:

-- WordPress – It’s open-source, 100% free, and all you need is a domain and web hosting to get started.
+- WordPress – You might ask, can you make a website for free?
+The answer is yes thanks to WordPress.
+It’s open-source, 100% free, and all you need is a domain and web hosting to get started.
 We recommend that you use WordPress as its very easy to use, more than 30% of website owners select WordPress, and it gives you complete control of your website.

 - Shopify – It’s an excellent option for building an eCommerce website.
 It offers attractive themes (free and paid), easy interface to set up a storefront, shopping cart, and manage your store.